+Mitigation

-Risk Description of the risk Mitigation People Cory employs over 300 people.
-There Cory recognises the need to motivate and retain employees. is a risk that the Group is unable to retain or recruit suitable talent.
+Cory recognises the need to motivate and retain employees.

 To reward employees fairly, we regularly benchmark remuneration and benefits.
 Performance and retention are also promoted through an annual bonus scheme and long-term incentive plans for key employees.

 The Remuneration Committee oversees remuneration policy.

 The Board and ELT visit operational sites regularly to communicate with employees.
 Throughout 2020, virtual CEO updates and ELT and Director engagement visits enabled employees to share views with management and the Group provides regular updates on Group matters to all employees.

 We proactively identify and promote talent from within.
 Our talent management and succession plans are supported by training and development programmes and apprenticeship programmes.

-Delivery of strategic Our ambitious programme of development projects is expected to provide important benefits to Our dedicated development team continually measures and mitigates project risks.
-The team regularly reports on the status of each project to the Board. projects customers and communities and deliver significant financial value to the Group.
-Failure to deliver Cory fosters positive, long-term relationships with all stakeholders, meeting regularly to communicate developments on key projects. a strategic project on time and on budget will reduce these benefits.
+Our dedicated development team continually measures and mitigates project risks.
+The team regularly reports on the status of each project to the Board.

+Cory fosters positive, long-term relationships with all stakeholders, meeting regularly to communicate developments on key projects.

 To minimise delivery risk, we partner with high-quality, proven suppliers and contractors.
 We also employ professional project and risk managers and other third-party experts where necessary.
-Business continuity and Fire, flooding, civil unrest and high tidal flows could threaten the continuity of our Business.

 We have developed business continuity and disaster recovery plans for all sites.
-These are supported by ongoing training and regular testing, including drills coordinated with the emergency services. cyber risk We are also dependent on IT to We engage independent third-party experts to assess IT resilience, including firewall vulnerability and penetration testing. ◇ operate the process equipment that delivers our products and services.
+These are supported by ongoing training and regular testing, including drills coordinated with the emergency services.

+We engage independent third-party experts to assess IT resilience, including firewall vulnerability and penetration testing.

 Cyber security risk is mitigated by a number of processes and controls including cyber awareness training for all employees, multi-factor authentication, separation of key network infrastructure, hard-disk encryption and email filtering.

 We hold the Cyber Essentials cyber-security accreditation.